evanshortiss/evanshortiss.github.io/about.md

 permalink: /about/
 ---

-I'm Evan, a developer working at Red Hat Mobile.
-I like to write code, write about code, take photographs, and play video games when life allows.
-Most of the content here will be related to Cordova, Node.js, personal projects, Red Hat Mobile and JavaScript-y stuff!
+I'm Evan, a software developer working at Red Hat.
+I enjoy writing code, writing *about* code, photography, and playing competitive FPS and other video games when life allows.
+Opinions expressed on this site are my own.